 WHAT CAN SIS DO FOR THE TASK FORCE?
+FEMA SIS GENERAL INSTRUCTIONS & FORMS STRUCTURES SPECIALIST FOG

 - 1. Identify structural hazards that threaten the safety of rescue personnel. - 2.
 Identify alternatives for Mitigation of Structural Hazards to minimize risks to rescue personnel. - 3.
-Design Mitigation Measures, including shoring and bracing using available materials - using available materials.
+Design Mitigation Measures, including shoring and bracing using available materials. - defined available materials.

-4. Monitor Structural Stability under changing conditions to minimize siels to seems a seement. - minimize risks to rescue personnel.
+A. Monitor Structural Stability under changing conditions to - minimize risks to rescue personnel.

-5. Identify potential voids where victims may be located; identify most efficient access route to voids - most efficient access route to voids.
+5. Identify potential voids where victims may be located; identify - most efficient access route to voids.

-6. Provide Orientation and Marking within a structure. - Assist with safe placement of Heavy Equipment.
-Assist Rigger and Rescue Squads with heavy debris rem. - Assist Rigger and Rescue Squads with heavy debris removal.
-Triage collapse areas for Search and Recon operations - Triage collapse areas for Search and Recon operations.
+6. Provide Orientation and Marking within a structure. - 7.
+Assist with safe placement of Heavy Equipment. - 8.
+Assist Rigger and Rescue Squads with heavy debris removal. - Triage collapse areas for Search and Recon operations. - I risge collapse areas for Search and Recon operations.
 Assist Plans with preparation of search maps and IAP.

-Lisison with IST and other TF StS for detailed and current building information.
+Liaison with IST and other TF StS for detailed and current building information.